 - Repeat steps 4 and 5 until you have a neat little stack of gluten free flatbread and then you are ready to serve!
 These are best eaten straight away while they are warm, or put aside and blast in the microwave just before you are ready to serve.

 These gluten free flatbread go brilliantly with so many things.
-We tend to have ours with aubergine parmigiana, chorizo chickpea stew, dips (try my aubergine dip) or topped with slow-cooked lamb for a seriously fancy kebab.
+We tend to have ours with aubergine parmigiana, chorizo stew, beef tagine or tapas, soups (like this spiced carrot and parsnip variety), salads, dips or even topped with slow-cooked lamb for a seriously fancy kebab.